huggingface/transformers/docs/source/tokenizer_summary.rst

 causes both an increased memory and time complexity.
 In general, transformers models rarely have a vocabulary size greater than 50,000, especially if they are pretrained only on a single language.

 So if simple space and punctuation tokenization is unsatisfactory, why not simply tokenize on characters?

+.. raw:: html

+   <iframe width="560" height="315" src="https://www.youtube.com/embed/ssLq_EK2jLE" title="YouTube video player"
+   frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope;
+   picture-in-picture" allowfullscreen></iframe>

 While character tokenization is very simple and would greatly reduce memory and time complexity it makes it much harder for the model to learn meaningful input representations. *E.g.* learning a meaningful context-independent representation for the letter ``"t"`` is much harder than learning a context-independent representation for the word ``"today"``.
 Therefore, character tokenization is often accompanied by a loss of performance.
 So to get the best of both worlds, transformers models use a hybrid between word-level and character-level tokenization called **subword** tokenization.

 Subword tokenization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. raw:: html

+   <iframe width="560" height="315" src="https://www.youtube.com/embed/zHvTiHr506c" title="YouTube video player"
+   frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope;
+   picture-in-picture" allowfullscreen></iframe>

 Subword tokenization algorithms rely on the principle that frequently used words should not be split into smaller subwords, but rare words should be decomposed into meaningful subwords.
 For instance ``"annoyingly"`` might be